 The Tube Screamer (TS) is an excellent overdrive platform for modding.
 Some versions of it like that one are still in production.
 There's a cult around the TS and when you look at modern overdrive and distortion schematics, you will see that a lot of them are mostly glorified TS mods.
-If you want to get started modding pedals, instead of destroying a 250$ pedal this 18$ CAD clone is very close to the original.
-In my case, I changed the range of the drive and tone, added more bass and replaced the useless switch to toggle clipping diodes instead, which completely change the drive structure.
+If you want to get started modding pedals, instead of destroying a 250$ pedal, this 18$ CAD clone is very close to the original.
+In my case, I changed the range of the drive and tone, added more bass and replaced the useless switch to toggle clipping diodes instead, which completely changes the drive structure.

 First I verified all values against the excellent Electrosmash analysis of the Tube Screamer.
 And I didn't find any significant difference (aside from the clone to be true bypass).